-Join Kevin Yank for an in-depth discussion in this video Using the Goto Anything command, part of Up and Running with Sublime Text 2.
+Join Kevin Yank for an in-depth discussion in this video Using the Goto Anything command, part of Learning Sublime Text 2.

 Probably my favorite feature in Sublime Text 2 is GoTo Anything, and I've actually already showed it to you, I just didn't show you everything it could do.
 GoTo Anything is what you get when you hit Ctrl+P or Command+P, it's this palette that I previously said you could use to switch between open files.
 But now that we're working in a project, you can see that it doesn't just list the index.htm file that I have opened, but all of the files in my project, and by selecting them, I can peek at their contents without actually opening them.

 I can also type a few letters like spot to jump straight to spotlight.htm and open it right away.
 So, a very quick file finder and opener for our projects, but we're just getting started, GoTo Anything has a few more tricks up its sleeve.
 If I bring it up again and hit a number sign this switches it into fuzzy matching mode, and I can do a fuzzy search by typing something like RX, and you can see it has narrowed it down to the word Roux in the file, and it highlighted it in the background.

 So this is very much like an incremental search that we saw before you can quickly jump to a part in the file using the search, but it uses fuzzy matching, so I didn't have to type Roux, I could just type RX, and it knew what I was talking about.
 You can use this fuzzy matching in combination with the file opening feature of GoTo Anything.
 So, if I type Command+W or Ctrl+W to close my spotlight.htm file bring up GoTo Anything again, if I type spot and then number sign, you can see I am now doing a fuzzy search inside that spotlight.htm file, even though it's not yet open, and again if I type RX, I've found the word Roux.